eijora/time-tracker/README.md

 ## What is it?

-Time-Tracker is a simple command line tool based on the "track-your-damn-time" tool made by latentflip.
+Simple-Time-Tracker is a simple command line tool based on the "track-your-damn-time" tool made by latentflip.

 When ever you open up your terminal, it will ask you what you did the past days.
 It starts 3 days ago, ignores weekends, and will only ask you what you did _today_ after 4pm.